radekg/yugabyte-db-multi-tenant-paas-demo/README.md

 ## Decommission a tenant

-This scenario assumes that that a tenant is goign to be decommissioned from the platform.
+This scenario assumes that that a tenant is going to be decommissioned from the platform.
 All tenant data will be removed.
 It is assumed that backups have been taken, if they are required.
 The tenant may be optionally restored but this will involve restoring tenant data from backups, thus recreacting the infrastructure as it would have been done during the initial onboarding.

 The core infrastructure is assumed to be: